 Black communities are disproportionately affected by kidney disease for a variety of reasons including the way in which disease is diagnosed, an example of structural racism.
-Join us on March 15 for a conversation with Dr. Kirk Campbell, a leading kidney specialist and incoming Board Chair of the National Kidney Foundation, and real New Yorkers about kidney health.
+Join a conversation with Dr. Kirk Campbell, a leading kidney specialist and incoming Board Chair of the National Kidney Foundation, and real New Yorkers about kidney health.

-The conversation What Black New Yorkers Need To Know About Kidney Health. can be joined by video or phone to learn about:
+The conversation What Black New Yorkers Need To Know About Kidney Health covered:

 - Why Black New Yorkers are disproportionately and unfairly impacted by kidney disease.

 - How tests have changed in diagnosing kidney disease and how these changes have affected Black people specifically.

 - 3 things you can do to stop or delay kidney failure.

 Dr. Campbell was joined by actual patients who will share what the wished they’d known earlier so that they could have slowed or stopped their chronic kidney disease.

 Thelma Barber two time kidney transplant recipient.
 One via Living Donor in 1999 by her sister Diane Faison, and in 2010 a Deceased Donor.
 She was diagnosed in 1993 with IgA Nephropathy (Nephrotic Syndrome).
 Currently resides in Indian Land, South Carolina but is a native New Yorker from the Bronx.
 A member of NKF Voices For Kidney Health- Kidney Advocacy Committee member.

 About Dr. Kirk Campbell